 More research is needed to find out how well boric acid works.
-Some studies have shown it cures up to 98 out of 100 women.
-But symptoms may return in some women, so maintenance treatment over several months will be needed.2
+Some studies have shown it cures up to 70 out of 100 women.
+Symptoms return in some women.
+Check with your doctor to see if you need to continue using boric acid over several months to relieve your symptoms.1

 Is it safe?

 When used in capsules as a vaginal suppository, boric acid is only known to sometimes cause skin irritation.
 But when used by mouth (internally), on open wounds, or by children, boric acid is toxic.
 Keep boric acid out of the reach of children.
 Boric acid is not safe to use if you are pregnant.

 - Centers for Disease Control and Prevention (2010).
 Vulvovaginal candidiasis section of Sexually transmitted diseases treatment guidelines 2010.
 MMWR, 59(RR-12): 61–63.
 Also available online: http://www.cdc.gov/std/treatment/2010/default.htm.

 - Eckert LO, Lentz GM (2012).
 Infections of the lower and upper genital tracts: Vulva, vagina, cervix, toxic shock syndromes, endometriosis, and salpingitis.
 In GM Lentz et al., eds., Comprehensive Gynecology, 6th ed., pp. 519–559.
 Philadelphia: Mosby.

 |Primary Medical Reviewer||Kathleen Romito, MD - Family Medicine|

 |Specialist Medical Reviewer||Deborah A. Penava, BA, MD, FRCSC, MPH - Obstetrics and Gynecology|